KaneCheshire/Communicator/README.md

 ### `ComplicationInfo`

 A `ComplicationInfo` can only be sent from an iOS device, and can only be received on a watchOS device.
-Its purpose is to wake the watchOS to process the data and update its complication.
+Its purpose is to wake the watchOS app to process the data and update its complication.
 At the time of writing your iOS can do this 50 times a day, and you can query the `currentWatchState` of the shared `Communicator` object on iOS to find out how many remaining updates you have left.